canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 ## 1. Hangfire lazy-loads configurations

 Hangfire lazy loads configurations.
-We have to retrieve services from the ASP.NET dependencies container instead of using static alternatives.
+We have to retrieve services from the ASP.NET Core dependencies container instead of using static alternatives.

 I faced this issue after trying to run Hangfire in non-development environments without registering the Hangfire dashboard.
 This was the exception message I got: _"JobStorage.Current property value has not been initialized."_ When registering the Dashboard, Hangfire loads some of those configurations.
 That's why "it worked on my machine."